SAKryukov/javascript-playground/README.md

 ## Compatibility

-JavaScript Playground can be used directly by nearly any modern Web browser.
+JavaScript Playground can be used directly with nearly any modern Web browser.

 However, `playgroundAPI` cannot be used with some browsers.
 Recommended are the browsers based on Blink+V8 engines.
 It includes: Chromium, Chrome, Opera, Vivaldi, latest Microsoft Edge (Chromium-based), and more...